What does it mean to have a healthy gut in irritable bowel syndrome?

 Gut Health: The Microbiome

-Our intestines are the home of billions of bacteria, some of which are helpful and others that are harmful.
-To promote good gut health, we want to do everything we can to foster a healthy microbiome – we want to build the community of “good” gut bacteria!
+Our intestines are the home of billions of bacteria that play a role not only in our digestion, but in our immune function, and chronic disease development.
+To promote good gut health, we want to do everything we can to foster a healthy microbiota – we want to build the community of “good” gut bacteria!

 Our good gut bugs are called probiotics.
-To improve our microbiome’s function, we can take additional probiotics in supplement form to perform specific tasks in the gut and improve IBS symptoms When it comes to choosing a probiotic supplement, we aim to choose the right types of bacteria, for the right person, for the right reason.
+To improve our microbiota’s function, we can take additional probiotics in supplement form that can help improve IBS symptoms and foster a healthy gut microbiota.
+When it comes to choosing a probiotic supplement, we want to choose the right types of bacteria, for the right person, for the right reason.
 Not all brands and bacterial strains work for everyone!
-However, the right types have been shown to improve IBS symptoms like bloating, abdominal pain, and gut motility.
+However, certain strains have been shown to improve IBS symptoms like bloating, abdominal pain, and gut motility.
 Talk to your doctor or dietitian about the best options for your symptoms specifically.

-Probiotic supplements may be helpful in symptom management, but more importantly, we want to take care of the bacteria already living in our gut!
+Probiotic supplements may be helpful in symptom management, but most importantly, we want to take care of the bacteria already living in our gut.
 Our gut bacteria feed on fibre from the foods we eat, so eating the right high fibre foods can keep them alive and thriving!